jat665/snakesLadders/README.md

 ## Usage

-go to the base project path
+go to the base project path `cd snakesLadders`

 use `open Package.swift` to open project using xcode IDE